Improving data sources and tests in the Renode Zephyr Dashboard and Renodepedia

 Since its launch in 2021, we’ve been developing the Renode Zephyr Dashboard, a CI system combining structured data obtained from the Zephyr RTOS with our own Renode simulation framework, running a range of samples on over 470 simulated boards with RISC-V, ARM and other embedded SoCs.

-Last year we launched the Renode U-Boot Dashboard, which allows testing the U-Boot bootloader in Renode on different platforms in a unified manner.
+Last year we also launched the Renode U-Boot Dashboard, which similarly tests the U-Boot bootloader in Renode on different platforms in a massive CI setup.

 A representation of the updates to the Zephyr and U-Boot Dashboards

-In this blog note, we will describe the latest expansion of the Zephyr and U-Boot Dashboards, with improvements extending the coverage of the dashboards ever further beyond what we described previously.
-The U-Boot Dashboard now also provides an additional source of technical data for Renodepedia which uses Renode and structured hardware description data to automatically generate a database of contemporary hardware.
-The improvements have also been helped by the introduction of the Hardware Model v2 (HWMv2) in Zephyr, which is described later.
+In this article, we will describe how we are expanding the coverage of the dashboards ever further beyond the earlier advances.
+Perhaps most importantly, the U-Boot Dashboard now also serves as an additional source of technical data for Renodepedia which uses Renode and structured hardware description data to automatically generate a database of contemporary hardware.
+The improvements have also been helped by the introduction of the Hardware Model v2 (HMWv2) in Zephyr, which is described later.

 Recent updates to the Renode Zephyr Dashboard

-We also made significant improvements to the Renode library of peripheral models, which is enriched with new peripheral device models alongside enhancements to platform descriptions.
-Through the combination of dts2repl and improved peripheral models, we made a substantial leap in the amount of passing targets from 300 at the time of the last blog note update to around 470 today.
+We also made significant improvements to the Renode library of peripheral models, adding many new peripheral device models and enhancements to platform descriptions, as can be seen in the changelog for Renode 1.15.
+Through the combination of dts2repl, improved peripheral models and growth of Zephyr itself, we made a substantial leap in the amount of passing targets from 300 at the time of the last blog note update to more than 470 today.

-Our improvements to the Zephyr Dashboard have not only focused on increasing the amount passing targets.
-We also included a new zephyr-rust sample, which demonstrates Rust running on Zephyr, using Zephyr APIs to provide the Rust standard library’s threading, synchronization and time functions.
+Our improvements to the Zephyr Dashboard also include more samples: for one, a new zephyr-rust sample demonstrates Rust running on Zephyr, using the Zephyr APIs to provide the Rust standard library’s threading, synchronization and time functions.
+We have been seeing increased interest in running Rust on embedded systems, so if you are curious about how this could be achieved, the sample could be a good starting point.

-To illustrate this integration, we now have three samples available for running inference of the model with the Kenning Zephyr Runtime using TFLite Micro, microTVM and IREE, which highlights the flexibility of the runtime in AI testing and demonstrates the machine learning possibilities of Zephyr with finite resources.
-Below, you can view the TFLite Micro sample, running on the 96Boards Argonkey platform.
+To illustrate how Kenning helps build portable AI flows, we now have three samples available for running inference of the model with the Kenning Zephyr Runtime using TFLite Micro, microTVM and IREE, which demonstrate the machine learning possibilities of Zephyr with finite resources.
+Below, you can view the TFLite Micro sample running on the 96Boards Argonkey platform.

 The Zephyr Project recently introduced Hardware Model v2, allowing us to introduce even more data into Renodepedia, with better SoC to vendor mapping and improved SoC hierarchies.
 HMWv2 also introduced standardized terminology relating to supported boards, meaning that it also benefits the development of Renodepedia by providing relevant hardware data in a more structured and accessible format.